-There is an array of housing options to explore if you’re deciding to live in Baltimore.
-The variety of apartment communities in Baltimore fit the needs of any lifestyle.
+There is an array of housing options to explore, and you can decide where to live based on the things to do in Baltimore that tickle your fancy.
+The variety of apartment communities in Baltimore means there’s something for every budget and lifestyle.
 Visit an open house if you’re trying to figure out where to live in Baltimore.

-Many apartments are located in the highly sought-after downtown area.
-The ever-rising cost of living in Washington, D.C. and New York City makes Baltimore’s relative affordability and rapid development extremely attractive.
+Many apartments are located in the highly sought-after downtown area, and the ever-rising cost of living in Washington, D.C. and New York City makes Baltimore’s relative affordability and rapid development extremely attractive.
 With easy public transportation access and walkability, these Baltimore communities put you within minutes of some of the best shopping, dining, and entertainment in Maryland.

-Whether you prefer the city-life aesthetic of a high rise apartment — like The Apartments at Charles Plaza — or the cozy garden-style community of Roland Ridge nestled near the lush Jones Falls Trail, Baltimore residencies provide the ideal home for everyone.
+Whether you prefer the city aesthetic of a high rise apartment — like The Apartments at Charles Plaza — or the cozy garden-style of Roland Ridge nestled near the lush Jones Falls Trail, Baltimore can offer the ideal home for everyone.

 The breathtaking views and amenities at Gallery Tower will have you waking up with a smile.
-With a rooftop pool, 24-hour fitness center, free utilities, and nearby public transportation access, you’ll get all the perks of pristine facilities and none of the pain associated with city dwelling.
-Just a few blocks away stands The Standard at Preston Gardens.
+With a rooftop pool, 24-hour fitness center, and nearby public transportation access, you’ll get all the perks of pristine facilities and none of the pain associated with city dwelling.
+Just a few blocks away you’ll find The Standard at Preston Gardens.
 This building towers over neighboring structures, providing an unobstructed view of the Inner Harbor.

 Step out of your building and into the action when you live at Marlboro Classic & Redwood Square.
 This community offers the perfect blend of old and new with picturesque architecture, unmistakable rust-colored exterior, and modern appliances and amenities.
 Nearby, The Atrium also provides a historic aura in the heart of Baltimore’s entertainment district.
 You’ll never run out of things to do in Baltimore at these communities.